Archimedean Survival Processes: Archimedean survival process

 \begin{proof} Since $\{\xib_t\}$ is a Markov process with respect to $\{\F_t\}$, $\{R_t\}$ is a Markov process with respect to $\{\F_t\}$.
-Thus to prove the proposition we need only verify that the transition probabilities of $\{R_t\}$ match those given in (\ref{eq:R_law1}) and (\ref{eq:R_law2}).
+Thus to prove the proposition we need only verify that the transition probabilities of $\{R_t\}$ match those given in (\ref{eq:nu_st}) and (\ref{eq:nu_s1}).
+We achieve this using Bayes' theorem.

-We first verify the $\xib_s$-conditional law of $R_1$.
-We can calculate this using the Bayes theorem;